Table of Contents

 In Europe, Angelica archangelica is commonly known as Masterwort, Archangel, Holy Ghost Plant, and St. Michael’s Plant, since it blooms on his day (May 8) in many parts of the world.
 It is named Angelica in English which means Herbs of Angel.
 It was also used in Europe to ward off evil spirits.
-The leaves of plant were tied around a child’s neck to protect him against witchcraft and evil spells.
+The leaves of the plant were tied around a child’s neck to protect him against witchcraft, and evil spells.

 Choraka / Chora / Chonaka / Angelica (Angelica glauca), is a medicinal plant found in Himalaya.
-The aromatic roots and rhizomes of this plant are used in Ayurveda for treating anemia, weakness, fluid retention in joints, dropsy, fever, diseases of lung, constipation and respiratory ailments.
+The aromatic roots, and rhizomes of this plant are used in Ayurveda for treating anemia, weakness, fluid retention in joints, dropsy, fever, diseases of lung, constipation, and respiratory ailments.

 General Information about Angelica glauca

 In Ayurveda, Chorak consists of dried mature root, and root stock of the plant Angelica glauca, a plant found in temperate north-west Himalayas.
 It is a glabrous herb reaching up to height of 1.5 m.
 It is tall, erect, grooved, and fistular with pinnately divided leaves having compound umbels of white or purple flowers.

 Scientific Classification Angelica